markjamesm/MistralSharp/README.md

 Check out the [Sample project](https://github.com/markjamesm/MistralSharp/blob/main/sample/Program.cs) to see an example of how to use the library in a simple console application.

-To access the API endpoints, create a new instance of MistralClient and pass in your API key:
+To access the API endpoints, create a new instance of the `MistralClient` class and pass in your API key:

 ```csharp
 var mistralClient = new MistralClient(apiKey);